solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 ```

 ## 6. Organise nodes relative to the same object (from first mutation registers)
-With these resultats, we shuld be able to create links between landmark versions that might be the same.
+* We create links between landmark versions that seems be the same object.

 *NB1 : Except Merge situation have not been treated.*

-*NB2 : Without the correspondancies betwwen folios, we can't be shure of the things done in mutation registers that are not the frst one of a cadaster (here : register from 1836 to 1848 of the first cadastre).*

 ### 6.1 Links between landmark versions of plots created after the cadastre
-First, we create the links betwwen landmark version of plots created after the creation of the first matrice.
+First, we create the links between landmark version of plots created after the creation of the first matrice.
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>